jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 # Abstract
 "Bitcoin is the most abstract form of money ever created.
 Bitcoin is not a currency or a payment network it is a protocol and a network centric platform for recording ownership and trust on a peer to peer basis.
 Saying that bitcoin is a currency is like saying that the internet is email, currency is just the first application.
 If you have a platform that allows you to record ownership and trust the first type of asset that you are likely to use this ledger for is currency but that is just the begining.
 Bitcoin is the internet of money and currency is just the first application.
 It changes the nature of money. " Ref.
 Andreas M. Antonopoulos speech.
 "Bitcoin is Punk-Rock, You Cannot Control it WIRED".
 The current centralised banking system is based on clearing systems (databases of financial transactions synchronizing their ledgers typically once a day at nignt) between existing financial institutions (ACH  ACSS SWIFT).
 Decentralised alternatives are ((credits currencies) based on (crypto mutual civic community)).
 Decentralised money is more democratic (money by and for the people).

 # FAQ (Frequently Asked Questions)

 ## What is money
 A way to exchange and store value.
-A social-agreement-contract on what is good and valuable.
-It starts naturally (1) as a decentralised peer-peer agreement-language on what is valuable, for example.
+A social agreement contract on what is good and valuable.
+It starts naturally (1) as a decentralised peer-peer agreement-language on what is valuable, for example:
-IF a group of individuals wants to barter together and they agree (based on the amount of work required) that 10_fish = 1_chicken.
+IF individuals want to barter
+AND they agree (based on the amount of work required) that 10 fish = 1 chicken.
-AND 1_fish = 1_seashell (for convenience and improved storage 1_fish can be represented by 1_seashell).
+AND 1 fish = 1 seashell (for conveniencel).
 THEN seashells become a medium of exchange (currency) and a way to store wealth (money) for future use within that group.
-(1) Even children often develop their own money for convenience and to exchange things with each other (marbles, candy, cards, etc.)

 ## What are the problems with modern money
 With time money becomes institutionalised, centralised, debt-based in fiat national currencies (backed only by the power governments give themselves to tax its people) which are controlled by governments banks organisations in their best interest.
 The natural p2p market economy is corrupted by inflation and interests and other shenanigans.
 This creates problems such as debts inequalities world-wars terrorism corruptions exploitations from continuously growing third parties (inflation interests fees commissions taxations (for wars armies armaments) etc.).
 No longer money by the people for the people.

 ## How can money be improved to make society better